MasseyHacks/logistics/registration.md

 - Anna or Catherine, lead mentors/sponsors to room 143 to dump anything they have in the room, then guide them to the Opening Ceremony
 - all none participants will have to wear some sort of a name tag
 - if someone doesn't have some sort of an ID or isn't registered and woult NOT leave, text/call me (and I'll get one of the teachers) or grab a teacher directly.
 We don't want to be welcoming random people into the venue.
+- shoudl we have someone cover the front rotunda at all times??? how do we avoid getting random people into the venue??????